 Tip: To yield large bulbs when planting garlic, plant the largest cloves.

-- Mulch the planting and cover the cloves with up to 6-inches deep of soil, preferably with plenty of organic matter like chopped leaves, leaves mixed with grass clippings, pine needles or straw.
+- Mulch the planting and cover the cloves up to 6 inches deep with soil, preferably with plenty of organic matter like chopped leaves, leaves mixed with grass clippings, pine needles or straw.
 These lofty mulches will pack down over time, and insulate the plants from weather extremes like a snug blanket.